File a claim

 - what the law considers fair compensation

-Our goal is to reach a final decision within 30-45 days, but complex claims may require more time.
-Once our review is complete, we will contact you with our decision.
+Our goal is to reach a final decision within 30-45 business days.
+Complex claims may require more time.
+We'll contact you with our decision when our review is complete.
+To check the status of your claim, call us at 1-916-732-5018.

 Power outages, voltage fluctuations, food loss and property damage are not typically caused by our negligence but by forces outside of our control: